Friday, February 21, 2014

 For a short time they all—the Higgins family and Devaneys lived in one house till the Devaneys found a place to live.
 Kate eventually was able to draw a small sum of state support.

-She attended St Peters Roman Catholic Church 1950-1960 in Liberty, NY (records say).
-She died in December 10, 1960 in Liberty, NY in Sullivan County at 77 years old.
+She attended St Peters Roman Catholic Church 1950-1960 in Liberty, NY.
+She died in December 10, 1960 in Liberty, NY at 77 years old.
 Kate was buried in Hillside Cemetery in Liberty, NY.

-My memories are few and far between—I was young, we had to go see her.
+My memories of her are few—I was young, we had to go see her.
 When I did see her it was in Woodbourne, NY (though I may have a vague recollection of a stop-in in Liberty on the hill).
 I can recall her Irish brogue—and that she seemed to be a big woman.

-If you did DNA but didn't post a tree, do it!
+Lesson: If you did DNA but didn't post a tree, do it!
 If you haven't done a DNA test, do it!
 You'll be glad.

 -------------